 This commitment to corporate social responsibility is embedded in our company’s core values, which include respect for people whether within and without our company and a belief that all people deserve full and equal civil rights.
 We also firmly believe that with rights also come responsibilities.

 We are committed to our customers, suppliers and colleagues at Walk Japan and run our business without reference to age, gender, race, sexual orientation, creed or nationality.
 We also expect all at Walk Japan to share a commitment to one another that is mutually supportive, based on respect and integrity.
 Without any of this we do not believe we can run a sustainable and successful business.

 Corporate Social Responsibility: Support

-Corporate social responsibility also means for us working hard to make sure that our tours have a positive impact on the areas that we visit.
+For us, corporate social responsibility also means working hard to make sure that our tours have a positive impact on the areas that we visit.
 Wherever possible we use and support family-run and other local businesses.
 This is not just because we think we should, and we do strongly, but because we also know that collaboration with these entities is an essential element in providing authentic and enjoyable experiences of Japan.

 Corporate Social Responsibility: Environment

-Talking about the environment for a travel company whose customers often fly around the world to join us leaves us open, rightly, to criticism.
+Talking about the environment, for a travel company whose customers often fly around the world to join us, leaves us open, rightly, to criticism.
 We have to recognise that most of our customers are reliant on flying to Japan to join our tours.
-On top of which, we regularly fly to where our customers live to meet them in person and to meet our colleagues – we are spread over four continents and six countries.
+On top of this, we regularly fly to where our customers live to meet them in person and to meet our colleagues – we are spread over four continents and six countries.
 That being the case, however, we really do try hard to balance our business interests with environmental concerns.

 There are number of ways we could ameliorate the impact of our flying with carbon offset schemes.
 We have, however, decided to take a far more immediate and personal approach to this aspect of our corporate social responsibility by caring for and creating woodlands ourselves as part of our Community Project.